uutzinger/BioMedicalSensorBoard/Thermistor_Board/assembly.md

 | ADC_ATTEN_DB_6      |   6 dB         | 0.15 to 1.175 V |
 | **ADC_ATTEN_DB_11** |  11 dB         | 0.15 to 2.45 V  |

-Also the bridge resistors should be changed so that R1 and R3 resistor is 20k and R3 is 10k.
+The bridge resistors should be at a ratio of 2 to 1 so that R2 and R3 resistor are 20k and R1 is 10k.
 This would allow more accurate measurement of temperature in physiological range.

 ## Soldering